AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 | text | Text content of the message; may be empty in case of attachment-only messages |
 | attachment | URLs to attachments in this message |

 Much like in `/send`, `attachment` may be empty in the case of no attachments.
 In the case of multiple attachments, each two URLs are separated by a semicolon.
+The `timestamp` field is also in UTC time.

 **Example response:**
 ```json